Electronic Press Kit

 The Dead Maggies “created their own genre… Tasmanian Convict Punk” (ABC Radio) mixing heart-racing raucous folk-punk and cow-punk together to write music born of this land and its history.
 They are storytellers, mixing tales from Tasmania’s dark and oppressive past with timeless echoes, weaving complex melodies amongst irrepressible rhythms.
 The lyrics captivate your mind while the music steals your heart and you are left with only the story and the dance.

 The Dead Maggies formed in 2013 shortly after Maggie Thatchers death and during the rise of Tony Abbott, they took on her name in protest.
 We should learn from our mistakes.
 Their first release Sing about dead people (2013) accounted life and death in old Van Diemen’s Land.
-Their new release and first full-length album Well Hanged follows 200 years of Tasmanian history from the European invasion to the present day.
+Their 2015 release was a full-length album Well Hanged, which follows 200 years of Tasmanian history from the European invasion to the present day.
 The “history children didn’t learn in schools” (LCP) and a “musical tour of Tasmania’s Dark Ages” (MONA), Well Hanged continued into current day environmental and human rights abuses.
 Because oppression and revolution are our history, and it is our now.

-Following this they recently (2017) released two EP’s one, ‘The Wild Folk’ continued the telling of stories from Tasmanias old world.
-The other, ‘Wild Dogs & Flannies’ addressed tales of a new, still challenging world.
+In 2017 they released two EP’s one, a pair set at different times, ‘The Wild Folk’ continued the telling of stories from Tasmanias old world around 200 years ago.
+The other, ‘Wild Dogs & Flannies’ addressed tales set today, tales of a new, still challenging world.

 As London Celtic Punks described it in one of their generous reviews: